BinuAppu/ADScanner/README.md

 #### =============
 - Run this Script using Domain Admin Credentials.
 - Ensure Terminal is "Runas Admin" mode.
-- Access to add DC from where you are running this Script from.
+- Recommended to execute this Script from PDC as commonly all DC's will be accessible from PDC.